knewplay/book-programming-essential/programming-fundamentals/chapter1.md

 - Iterative Approach: Start with a basic version of the solution.
 Improve and refine it in iterations.

 ![Problem decomposition](./figures/ch-1-problem-decomposition.jpg)
-*A complex problem is broken down into smaller parts and then recombined to form a complete solution.*

 ## Activities